JHoster/mArIo/README.md

 I created a simple DSL with eclipse:
 [Item model](https://github.com/JHoster/mArIo/blob/main/DSL/mArIoDSL.mydsl/src/mArIoDSL/MyDsl.xtext)
 [Item test](https://github.com/JHoster/mArIo/blob/main/testItem.mydsl)
-I don't use items in this game, but I could use this DSL to create Items with an unique ID, a name, an optional description and a given weight.
+I don't use items in this game, but I could use this DSL to create Items with a unique ID, a name, an optional description and a given weight.

-## 10 Funcitonal Programming
+## 10 Functional Programming
 I created a mental arithmetic game using clojure:
 [Code](https://github.com/JHoster/mArIo/blob/main/mArIoClojure.clj)
 [Try it out yourself!](https://repl.it/@JHoster/mArIoClojure)